-Strengthen a student¿s communication, technology, and/or interpersonal skills in order to enhance their personal, social, and workplace environments in an Open Doors Occupational Education course.
+Strengthen a student is communication, technology, and/or interpersonal skills in order to enhance their personal, social, and workplace environments in an Open Doors Occupational Education course.
 The course reflects knowledge gained through prior life experience, occupational achievement, or demonstrable skill and can be quantified by writing, display and evidence collection.
-Prerequisites: CASAS Appraisal Exam, CASAS Appraisal score of 246 to 255, or instructor permission